motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 [1] Not all of them will be present, depending on the RaspberryPi
     model you are using.

-[2] Only for the Raspberry Pi 3 Model (overlay pi3-miniuart-bt is needed
+[2] Only for the Raspberry Pi 3/4 Models (overlay pi3-miniuart-bt is needed
     to enable the RPi3 serial console otherwise occupied by the bluetooth chip).
 Alternative would be to disable the serial console in cmdline.txt and /etc/inittab.